 - Crime statistics for places throughout the world are available online.
-A simple Google search or even Google map view of the neighborhood will give you a better sense of the area you are going to be living in.
+A simple Google search or even a Google Maps view of the neighborhood will give you a better sense of the area you are going to be living in.

 - Speak with students who lived at the home in the past it is also a good idea to ask them how they felt as foreigners in the neighborhood.

 In some countries, theft can be a problem even in safe neighborhoods.
-If this is true of the country you will be going to, ask what security your host family has in place, for example, does the home have a security system or is there a safe in your room?
+If this is true of the country you will be going to, ask what security your host family has in place.
+For example, does the home have a security system, or is there a safe in your room?

 Some homestay experiences are reported as being negative not necessarily because students were put in physical danger, but because of hostility on part of the host or their family.
 If possible, communicate with your host family prior to your arrival, either through email or live video communication using Skype and/or Facetime.

-Screen your host’s communication.
+A good way to find out if a homestay is safe or not is by screening your host’s communication.
 While other cultures may express kindness in quieter, more subtle ways than in the United States, this can be a good way to gauge your host family’s communication style to see if it will be a good fit for you.
 While you're there, remember this list of dos and don'ts.